Your business and its three kings: the client, the profit, and the society

-Where do you get the motivation and incentive to run a business, meet clients’ needs, master your finances, while being vigilant about the competition?
+Where do you get the motivation and incentive to run a business, meet clients’ needs, and master your finances while being vigilant about the competition?
 Does it all boil down to the drive of the entrepreneur?

 Does it come from inspiration or desperation?
-After all, while many entrepreneurs are motivated by a strong vision to develop and execute their “own thing“, other business owners look at it as a practical option to earn their living.
+After all, while many entrepreneurs are motivated by a solid vision to develop and execute their “own thing“, other business owners consider it a practical option to earn their living.

 The Role of a BUSINESS for Society

-Let’s do a step back and look at the overall economic environment.
-A business is not only relevant for the single entrepreneur.
+Let’s take a step back and look at the overall economic environment.
+A business is not only relevant for a single entrepreneur.

-- They deliver goods and services to the market, ultimately improving the quality of life of its client base.
+- They deliver goods and services to the market, ultimately improving the quality of life of their client base.

 - They are the primary source for job creation: governments and international agencies monitor the business sector’s health status, and when possible, they try to support it.

-- They are an essential source of revenues for the government (taxes).
+- They are an essential source of revenue for the government (taxes).

 - They contribute to the overall economic development of society.

 Overall, stakeholders strongly desire the development and growth of a business.
-An entrepreneur must recognise the social importance of its venture and be aware of the government and society’s increasing expectations.
-While these factors are extraordinary and clearly describe the valuable role and the potential positive impact of a business, it raises new challenges for the entrepreneurs.
+Entrepreneurs must recognise the social importance of their venture and be aware of the government and society’s increasing expectations.
+While these factors are extraordinary and clearly describe a business’s valuable role and potential positive impact, it raises new challenges for entrepreneurs.

 The Business and its three kings

 For its viability and sustainability, the entrepreneur has the responsibility to focus on these three aspects:

 1) efficiently and effectively deliver value to the client by providing solutions to their needs (client is king).
 There is no business without a client and proper delivery of value.
 In business, you can easily hear that it exists only one God: the client.

-2) generate positive cash flow and share an appropriate value (return) to the shareholders to justify the risk taken by the investments (cash is king).
+2) generate positive cash flow and share an appropriate value (return) with the shareholders to justify the risk taken by the investments (cash is king).
 If the business is not profitable, it is not sustainable.